 Benzo Addiction Detox

-The process for benzo addiction detox is best accomplished while under 24-hour medical supervision and a professional drug and alcohol detox and treatment facility.
+The process for benzo addiction detox typically involves 24-hour supervision at a professional treatment facility.
 Among the detox issues someone coming off benzo dependence and/or addiction may experience are depression, anxiety, trouble sleeping, poor concentration, and other unpleasant withdrawal symptoms.

 Residential Benzo Addiction Treatment

-Inpatient or residential treatment for benzo addiction makes the benzo detox process more manageable, especially in the case of polydrug use, such as addiction to alcohol, opiates and benzodiazepines.
+Residential treatment for benzo addiction makes the benzo detox process more manageable, especially in cases where a person is using multiple drugs or substances.
 Among the advantages of residential treatment over other benzo addiction treatment options are:

 Outpatient Benzo Addiction Treatment